instadeepai/jumanji/docs/guides/training.md

 # Training

-Jumanji provides two example agents to get you started with training on Jumanji's environments:
+Jumanji provides two example agents to get you started with training on Jumanji environments:
-- Random agent,
+- Random agent
-- A2C agent.
+- A2C agent

 ## Configuration